sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 ### Eliminating Heap Allocations

-Execution speed is only half the equation; memory allocation dictates the rest.
+The bigger win is allocation behavior.

 `hyperpb` provides a reusable, pre-allocated memory arena pool through `hyperpb.Shared`.
 Pairing bytecode parsing with a reusable memory arena allows you to recycle memory buffers across multiple requests.
 This eliminates runtime heap churn for read-only pipelines: